-The Brazenness of Jared and Ivanka's Personal Email Server
+The Brazenness of Trump's White House Staff Using Private Email

 Late Sunday night, Josh Dawsey of Politico dropped a story that, in any other administration, would have been cause for concern but hardly surprise.

-On Monday, Newsweek reported that Ivanka Trump had also used the server to communicate with at least one government official, Small Business Administration chief Linda McMahon.
+On Monday, Newsweek reported that Ivanka Trump had also used the domain to communicate with at least one government official, Small Business Administration chief Linda McMahon.* By Monday night, The New York Times had reported that at least six officials, including former Chief of Staff Reince Priebus, former strategist Steve Bannon, and aides Stephen Miller and Gary Cohn, had used personal accounts for at least some official business.

 Administration officials conducting official business raises concerns because it suggests some intention to skirt public-records laws and conceal things from the public.
 While troubling, this is hardly unusual.
 Sarah Palin was busted for using one.
 So were officials in the George W. Bush administration.
 Lisa Jackson, who ran the Environmental Protection Agency under Barack Obama, used an alias for her email.

 Of course, the most famous example of someone using personal email is Hillary Clinton.
-The case of the Javanka server is brazen for its mimickry of Clinton’s actions at the State Department, right down to the use of a server specifically for the family.
+The case of the Javanka domain is brazen for its mimickry of Clinton’s actions at the State Department, right down to the use of a domain specifically for the family.
 The only way it could be more slaptstick would be if Kushner and Trump also used BleachBit.

-There are significant ways the Kushner-Ivanka server differs from Clinton’s.
+There are significant ways the Kushner-Ivanka domain differs from Clinton’s.
 Neither of them is a Cabinet secretary.
 (Trump, despite her title as special assistant to the president, says she doesn’t even want to get involved in politics.)
 Neither of them is running for office (at the moment).
 The scale of their usage pales in comparison to Clinton’s, and there’s no indication that they deleted any emails.
 Nor is there any indication that classified information was sent in the emails.

-Yet it takes a special sort of hypocrisy, or dark sense of humor, or lack of self-awareness for Trump’s daughter and son-in-law to sit through a race in which Donald Trump campaigned for, and arguably won, the presidency because of Clinton’s imprudent decision to use the private email server.
+Yet it takes a special sort of hypocrisy, or dark sense of humor, or lack of self-awareness for Trump’s daughter and son-in-law to do this after watching a race in which Donald Trump campaigned for, and arguably won, the presidency because of Clinton’s imprudent decision to use the private email domain.
 She was cleared by the FBI and the Justice Department of any crimes, though then-FBI Director James Comey called her “extremely careless” with classified information.
 It was the political sin of looking like she had something to hide, and was trying hard to hide it, that stuck to Clinton.
-Somehow, Kushner and Trump still decided to set up their own family server, and no one convinced them it was a bad idea.
+Somehow, Kushner and Trump still decided to set up their own family domain, and no one convinced them it was a bad idea.

 This is only the latest example of the Trump administration committing the very sins for which it crucified its political opponents.
 Trump assailed Barack Obama for taking vacations and playing golf too frequently; Trump vacations, and he plays golf more often than Obama.
 Trump assailed Obama for laying down red lines and not enforcing them; Trump keeps doing the same.
 Trump accused Obama of dividing the nation and of distancing America from its closest allies; Trump is a virtuosic divider, and frequently at odds with allied leaders.
-Trump vigorously attacked Clinton for having a private email account; his daughter and son-in-law, both presidential advisers, did the same.
+Trump vigorously attacked Clinton for having a private email account; a handful of his top advisers did the same.

 If everyone does it, why did the email situation stick to Clinton so badly?
 In part because the public was already primed to view Clinton as ethically dubious.
 It was an impression fed by her husband’s scandal-plagued tenure as president as well as things like her speeches to Goldman Sachs, and encouraged by a cottage industry created for that purpose.
 Fairly or unfairly, the email server made for the perfect attack, aided, as my colleague James Fallows recently argued, by a press corps only too eager to amplify it.